ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     getPaper program complete.

 **23.** Within VSCode and the IBM Blockchain Platform, we can buy the same paper.
-To do this, leave the `MagnetoCorp` gateway, click on the `DigiBank` gateway.
+To do this, leave the `MagnetoCorp` gateway, and then click on the `DigiBank` gateway.

 **24.** Now, untoggle till you see the `buy` transaction within the `papercontract@0` smart contract.
 From there, `right click` on the `buy` transaction and select `Submit Transaction`.
-Once it gives you a prompt, enter the text below between the brackets :
+Once it gives you a prompt, enter the text below between the brackets:

     "MagnetoCorp","00002","MagnetoCorp","DigiBank","4900000","2019-07-31"